-- 1. Before tutoring is recommended, a conference is held between the subject teacher, the Strand Coordinator and the parent/ guardian of the student concerned. - 2.
-A letter of request for tutorial must be submitted to the Associate Principal for Senior High School before the issuance of the Tutorial Agreement Form where further details of the program are indicated. - 3.
+- 1. Students with grades 79.00 or below in any academic subject are recommended for tutoring. - 2.
+Before tutoring is recommended, a conference is held between the subject teacher, the Subject Coordinator and the parent/guardian of the student concerned. - 3.
+A letter of request for tutorial must be submitted to the Associate Principal for Academics before the issuance of the Tutorial Agreement Form where further details of the program are indicated. - 4.
 Tutoring is done in school.
-If an official school function coincides with tutoring, the tutee stays with another tutor, otherwise, a make-up session is arranged between the tutor and the tutee. - 4.
-A student cannot be tutored by his own teacher or any teacher in his grade level. - 5.
+If an official school function coincides with tutoring, the tutee stays with another tutor, otherwise, a make-up session is arranged between the tutor and the tutee. - 5.
+A student cannot be tutored by his own teacher or any teacher in his grade level. - 6.
 The tutoring fee is paid in advance through the Accounting Office.
-Service starts only upon presentation of the receipt of payment.

-- 6. Finalization of the tutorial service is subject to the availability of teachers.
-If no teacher is available upon submission of the request letter, the parent/guardian shall be informed accordingly. - 7.
+Service starts only upon presentation of the receipt of payment. - Finalization of the tutorial service is subject to the availability of teachers.
+If no teacher is available upon submission of the request letter, the parent / guardian shall be informed accordingly. - 8.
 Single tutorial contracts must not be more than 3 months.
+Contracts may be renewed for another 3 months provided that the grade of the student is still 79.00 or below in any academic subject.